zepam/gifts/README.md

 A small single-file web app for running a Secret-Santa gift-draw with exclusions.
 The repo contains a fun slot-machine-style UI that reveals who each person is assigned to give a gift to.
 It supports specifying people and exclusion rules in `people.json`.
 The final selections are saved to a json file.

+## Why is this one so great??

+It can be run locally (or wherever you want) and requires no registration or email addresses.
+The information is just for you and your people.

+Theoretically you could game the seed to get your preferred person, but that would take all the fun out of it.
+Don't do that.

 ## 🎁 How it works

 - On load the app reads `people.json`.
 Keep the files together!